CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab22-Gettingstarted.md

 ## Explanation of Components

-1. **Azure AI Language Resource:** Provides NLP capabilities to build, train, deploy, and host custom named entity recognition (NER) models.
+1. **Azure AI Foundry Project and Model Deployment:** Provides the environment to deploy and manage the **Phi-4-multimodal-instruct** model, enabling multimodal AI capabilities for both text and audio inputs.

-2. **Azure Storage Account:** Stores sample text documents in containers for labeling and model training.
+2. **Azure AI Foundry Endpoint:** Acts as the connection point that allows client applications to securely interact with the deployed model for real-time processing.

-3. **Language Studio:** A web-based interface to create NER projects, define entity categories, label data, train, evaluate, and deploy models.
+3. **Azure Cloud Shell:** A browser-based terminal environment used to configure dependencies, clone the lab repository, and run the Python client app.

-4. **Cloud Shell & Python App:** A development setup to configure and run a Python app that connects to the deployed model for extracting entities from new text inputs.
+4. **Python Client Application:** A sample application that connects to the deployed model, encodes and submits audio files along with text prompts, and retrieves responses using the Azure AI Model Inference SDK.

 # Getting Started with lab